fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

     * `ZIP`
     * `POSTAL CODE` - Used for foreign postal codes
     * `PROVINCE`
-  * `parent` - The parent of the object, in a logical hierarchy.
+  * `parent` - The parent of the object in a logical hierarchy.
 The parents for each type are listed below:
     * `CONGRESSIONAL DISTRICT` - Will specify the parent as the state containing the district.
     * `COUNTRY` - Will specify the parent as the country code for reference purposes.
     * `CITY` - Will specify the state the city is in for domestic cities, or the country for foreign cities.
     * `COUNTY` - Will specify the state the the city is in for domestic cities.
     * `STATE` - Will specify the country the state is in.
-    * `ZIP` - Will specify the state the zip code falls in.
-If a zip code falls in multiple states, two results will be generated.
+    * `ZIP` - Will specify the state the ZIP code falls in.
+If a ZIP code falls in multiple states, two results will be generated.
     * `POSTAL CODE` - Will specify the country the postal code falls in.
     * `PROVINCE` - Will specify the country the province is in.